-31 Dec 2021 31 Dec 2021 31 Dec 202 Dec 2020 EUR thousand Receivables Liabilities Receivables Liabilities Ultimate parent - Sunborn Oy - 1 346 - - Parent - Sunborn International Holding Oy 21 063 - 19 777 50 Sunborn International (UK) Ltd 3 301 - 3 191 - Total 24 364 1 346 22 968 50
+EUR thousand Receivables Liabilities Receivables Liabilities

+Ultimate parent - Sunborn Oy - 1 170 - 1 346

+Parent - Sunborn International

+Holding Oy 20 826 25 21 063 -

+Sunborn UK 3 579 - 3 301 -

+Total 24 405 1 195 24 364 1 346

 The rental income arises from a lease contract related to the Yacht hotel with Sunborn UK.
 The Bareboat charter agreement is in force until terminated by either party subject to six months' prior notice.
-In 2020 other income contains extraordinary income of 4.76 MEUR relating to the termination of the ISS Management Lease.

-The Group has paid management fee to Sunborn Oy, Sunborn International Holding Oy and Sunborn International Oy and received interest income from Sunborn Oy and Sunborn International Holding Oy.
+The Group has paid management fee to Sunborn Oy, Sunborn International Holding Oy and Sunborn International Oy and received interest income from Sunborn International Holding Oy.
 The interest income arises from the loan granted to the parent as described below.

-Payable to Sunborn Oy relates to group contribution 2021 and will be paid/offset during financial year 2022.
+Payable to Sunborn Oy relates to group contribution 2022 and will be paid/offset during financial year 2023.